 We know – just reading those words might put you to sleep.
 Stay with us and we promise we’ll make it worth your time.
 In our experience, most people get frustrated with car loans because they don’t understand how they work, or which one is most suitable.

 This is not your fault!
 Finding a simple guide to car loans online isn’t easy, and even the most basic guides can suddenly transition to complex math and tax formulas without warning.
 This could mean getting the wrong type of car loan.
-Or, struggling with payments by not understanding the true cost of a vehicle.
+Or, struggling with payments because you bought before understanding common car buying costs and the true cost of a vehicle over time.

 Thankfully, understanding car finance doesn’t need to be difficult.
 For self-employed Australians and sole traders, this all starts with learning about how a chattel mortgage works.